If you have a business website, then you might have interested in website traffic, generating leads, and driving sales, giving positive ROI.

 It mainly focuses on links, authority, and inbound SEO signals.
 Off-Page SEO revolves around the backlinks, and if you have more links from relevant authority sites, it will be beneficial to you.

 Search engines treat all links equally and focus on the relevancy of those links.
 But, having links to authority sites can boost your traffic, which has an indirect impact on SEO.

-Another one misconception is about the link quantity.
-Many people focus on building links irrespective of quality or sometimes buy links only to get ranking in SERP.
+Another misconception is about the link quantity.
+Many people focus on building links irrespective of quality or sometimes buy links only to get a ranking in SERP.
 It’s not good SEO practice, and search engines can throw down such low-quality sites.